CarrCE/zerogseq/README.md

 Code for working with nanopore sequencing data collected in altered gravitointertial environments, such as during parabolic flight.
 For details on processing acceleration data from parabolic flights, see the related repository: <https://github.com/CarrCE/zerog>

 # Compatibility
 Tested with MATLAB 2019b on OS X 10.13.
 Expected to work with MATLAB 2019a.
 Requires the Statistics and Bioinformatics toolboxes.
+Because one of the datafiles is large, 32 GB memory is recommended.

 # Citation
 Carr CE, Bryan NC, Saboda K, Bhattaru SA, Ruvkun G, Zuber MT.
 Nanopore Sequencing at Mars, Europa, and Microgravity Conditions.
 In preparation.